 Write Down Your Worries

-Write down your to-do list or any worries before you start your practice, so you have a clear head going into your meditation.
+Write down your to-do list or any worries before you start your practice.
+This could be a brain dump, a structured to-do list, or even a full journal entry.
+The goal here is to clear your head before going into your meditation.
+Find what works best for you!

 Drink a Calming Beverage

 Drink a warm beverage like a turmeric latte before you meditate to help promote a sense of calm and ease your mind.
-Chamomile tea is another great, relaxing beverage option.
+Chamomile and lemon balm tea are some other relaxing beverage options!

 Try Yoga First